Central Command of the Arab Socialist Ba'ath Party – Syria Region

-The Secretary-General chairs all the meetings of the Central Command.
+The Secretary-General chaired all the meetings of the Central Command.
 If the Secretary-General is absent, the Assistant Secretary-General substitutes him.
 The Assistant Secretary-General sets the agenda for the meeting, with consultation of the Secretary-General.
-Under Bashar al-Assad a degree of openness is permitted in Central Command meetings.
-Members are allowed to discuss each sides of complex issues and members can criticize certain policies and how they are implemented.
-However, if Bashar al-Assad supports a side, that side will prevail in the argument.
-In contrast to his father, Hafez, who consulted with the Central Command and took their views into account before he made a decision, the Central Command under Bashar al-Assad is increasingly becoming a rubber stamp body.
+Under Bashar al-Assad a degree of openness was permitted in Central Command meetings.
+Members were allowed to discuss each sides of complex issues and members could criticize certain policies and how they are implemented.
+However, if Bashar al-Assad supported a side, that side will prevail in the argument.
+In contrast to his father, Hafez, who consulted with the Central Command and took their views into account before he made a decision, the Central Command under Bashar al-Assad increasingly became a rubber stamp body.

+Following the fall of the Ba'athist regime, on 11 December 2024, the Ba'ath Party suspended all its activities indefinitely and transferred its assets to the Syrian state, effectively dissolving the party.